 Their navigation is simple and clean, and I love their use of images to further differentiate the options (we scan the web, so words have a habit of blending into each other)

-During the checkout process, they give you the option to chat to a specialist while buying.
+During the checkout process, they give you the option to chat with a specialist while buying.
 It’s a simple but useful trick.
-It gives newbies some help over the line, but doesn’t impede confident buyers from getting their credit card out.
+It gives newbies some help over the line but doesn’t impede confident buyers from getting their credit card out.

 I use the example of Asos a lot, but there’s a good reason for that.
 Their UX design is brilliant.